The Inter College Council is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act.

 Personal Information you Provide

-The College will generally collect personal information held about an individual by way of on-line forms or paper forms, face-to-face meetings and interviews, emails and telephone calls.
+The Inter College Council will generally collect personal information held about an individual by way of on-line forms or paper forms, face-to-face meetings and interviews, emails and telephone calls.
 Personal information may also be generated about an individual throughout a resident’s time at the College and then as a member of the College’s Alumni.

 Personal Information Provided by Other People